 Proposals may be submitted throughout the academic year and are reviewed on a monthly basis.
-Funding decisions will be made by the CGC Director and a review committee consisting of GIPAC and GIIT members.
-To apply, please submit a proposal via the common international fund application form below.
+Funding decisions will be made by the PCGC Director and a review committee consisting of GEAC members.
+To apply, please submit a proposal via the Drake International Grants application form.
 A report that describes the activities and experiences supported by the grant is required at the completion of the activity.

 Funding requests should include the following information about the proposed activity: